darioriverat/cloud-messaging-cli/docs/cloud-storage.md

 ./gcpcli.py cloud-storage --delete-bucket my-bucket-name
 ```

-> **Important Note**: Trying to delete a non-empty bucket will trigger an error.
+> **Note**: Trying to delete a non-empty bucket will trigger an error.
 Use the flag `--force` to force the deletion of all contents first.

 **Force delete a bucket (delete all objects first):**
 ```bash